etcimon/libasync/README.md

 About
 -----

-The libasync asynchronous library (beta) is written completely in D, features a cross-platform event loop and enhanced connectivity and concurrency facilities for extremely lightweight asynchronous tasks.
-It embeds naturally to D projects (version >= 2.067), compiles statically with your project and has an open source license (MIT).
+The libasync asynchronous library is written completely in D, features a cross-platform event loop and enhanced connectivity and concurrency facilities for extremely lightweight asynchronous tasks.
+It embeds naturally to D projects (DMD >= 2.066.0, LDC >= 0.15.1), compiles statically with your project and has an open source license (MIT).

 A fully functional, tested vibe.d driver is available in [the latest version of vibe.d](https://github.com/rejectedsoftware/vibe.d/), you can enable it by appending `"subConfigurations": { "vibe-d": "libasync"}` in your project's dub.json configuration file.

-The benchmarks on vibe.d / DMD relative to libevent show a 20% slower performance, although it is probable that compiling with LDC once it is available will result in better performances for libasync.
-This is a small price to pay for fewer external dependencies.

 ### Features

 The following capabilities are now being tested and should not be used in any circumstance in a production environment.

-(*) _Unit tests confirmed on Mac, Linux, Windows_ - Platforms used were Mac OS X (10.8, 10.9), Linux (Fedora 20) and Windows 32/64 bit, although it should be compatible to 99% of Desktop OS users.
+(*) _Unit tests confirmed on Mac, Linux, Windows_ - Platforms used were Mac OS X (10.8, 10.9), Linux (Fedora 20+) and Windows 32/64 bit, although it should be compatible to 99% of Desktop OS users.

-(*) _Compiles with DMD (versions 2.067)
+(*) _Compiles with DMD & LDC_ (DMD  2.066.0, 2.066.1, 2.067-b2, LDC 0.15.1)

 - **Multi-threading** support - EventLoop can be launched and run from an unlimited number of threads!

 - **Asynchronous TCP connection** - handles multiple requests at a time in each individual thread

+- **Buffered TCP connection** - Allows callbacks to be attached to a byte sized future

 - **Asynchronous TCP listener** - delivers a new connection to the delegate of your choice